 In 2014 the Single Supervisory Mechanism (SSM) Regulation came into force, under which the ECB became responsible for the direct supervision of significant credit institutions in the euro area.
 This new policy framework supports both the implementation of monetary policy and helps build resilience in the financial system.
 Financial and business cycles can potentially be de-synchronised, meaning financial imbalances can grow in an environment characterised by relatively muted inflation.
 And in such an environment, the use of monetary policy to counteract financial imbalances may not be optimal, since it may result in substantial deviations of aggregate output and inflation from their desirable levels.
 In this situation, macroprudential policy, addressing financial imbalances, can complement the long-run objective of monetary policy.
+Moreover, the ECB can therefore counter any inaction bias if national authorities do not take adequate and prompt actions to implement macroprudential measures.
+It can lead analysis of cross-border effects, helping to avoid cross-border arbitrage and spillovers via large and interconnected banks.
+And it can promote a common basis for analysis, the sharing of information and the adoption of best practices, contributing to the consistency and coordination of macroprudential policies across the SSM area.

 The unconventional monetary policy measures and the improvements to the regulatory architecture have put the euro area banking system in a stronger position to transmit the ECB’s credit impulse to firms and households across the monetary union and to ensure sufficient financing to sustain the recovery – which is exactly what we have seen.
 In the first quarter of 2017, annual loan growth to euro area households stood at 2.6% and non-financial corporations at 1.6%, up from respective troughs of -0.6% in the second quarter of 2014 and -3.6% in the third quarter of 2013.
 Bank lending rates for both firms and households have dropped by around 110 basis points over the past three years and are now at historical lows.